artsy/eigen/docs/preferred_practices.md

 ### Navigation

-We use `react-navigation` for navigating between screens, navigate function and new routes.
+We use `react-navigation` for navigating between screens.
+For adding a screen that corresponds to a page on artsy.net use the `navigate(<route-name>)` function and add a new route.

 In iOS we use the Native Switchboard.